Get Started

 Add Positron to your path

-You can add Positron to your path via the command Install ‘positron’ command in PATH:
+After you have installed Positron, you can add Positron to your path via the command Install ‘positron’ command in PATH:

 Add Positron to your path